Source: Life Science Daily

 Equally important is human awareness.

-Many breaches begin with compromised credentials or phishing — not advanced attacks.
-Training researchers and staff to recognize these risks is essential.
+Many breaches begin with phishing or compromised credentials — not advanced attacks.

-Artificial intelligence has the potential to dramatically accelerate medical innovation — reducing timelines, improving outcomes, and enabling more personalized care.
+Artificial intelligence has the potential to accelerate medical innovation — but only if the systems behind it are secure.

-Organizations that succeed will be those that treat cybersecurity not as an afterthought — but as a foundational element of scientific infrastructure.
+Organizations that succeed will treat cybersecurity as a foundational part of scientific infrastructure.

 Innovation without security introduces risk.
 Security is what enables innovation at scale.

-Read the full article by Darren Coleman, published in Life Science Daily:
+Read the full article in Life Science Daily

-If your organization is working with sensitive data, research environments, or AI-driven systems, the real risk isn’t adopting new technology — it’s doing so without the right protections in place.
+If your organization is working with sensitive data or AI-driven systems, the real risk isn’t adoption — it’s adopting without structure.

 https://calendly.com/colemantechnologies/30min

-Darren Coleman is the CEO of Coleman Technologies, a managed IT and cybersecurity firm based in Langley, BC.
-He advises organizations on cybersecurity strategy, protecting critical infrastructure, and adopting artificial intelligence securely.
+Darren Coleman is the CEO of Coleman Technologies, a managed IT, cybersecurity, and AI solutions firm based in Langley, BC.
+He advises organizations on cybersecurity strategy, protecting critical systems, and adopting AI securely.